 Kate and Katie started performing together in September 2006.
-They have recently graduated from the Guildhall School of Music and Drama (GSMD), London ENQUIRE ABOUT BOOKING
+They have recently graduated from the Guildhall School of Music and Drama (GSMD), London.

 Duo Astrea has given recitals in London, with venues including: The Royal Society of Medicine, Wimpole Street; the Ritz Hotel, Piccadilly and Cumberland Lodge, Windsor.
 The duo has also performed across the south of England.
 Their future engagements include a summer recital series in South France, August 2009.

 The Duo is available for corporate functions, weddings, lounge music, recitals, and other performance occasions.

 Kate graduated with a First from GSMD where she studied flute with Philippa Davies and Sarah Newbold, and piccolo with Sharon Williams.
 She was awarded a scholarship to continue her studies on the MMus course at GSMD.

 During her four years at GSMD, Kate has been Principal flute of the Guildhall Sinfonia, Guildhall Symphonic Wind Ensemble, Guildhall Opera Orchestra, Young Musicians Symphony Orchestra and Guildhall Symphony Orchestra.